pdlfs/deltafs-umbrella/umbrella/README.md

 ```

 Now you can set up the configuration by setting variables.
 For example,
-the umbrella/mercury script takes a list of requested network backends
+the umbrella/mercury script takes the initial default list of enabled network
-in the MERCURY_NALIST variable.
-Once you have setup the config, then
+backends in the MERCURY_NA_INITIALLY_ON variable.
+Once you have setup
-you can include all the desired umbrella scripts:
+the config, then you can include all the desired umbrella scripts:

 ```
+umbrella_opt_default (MERCURY_NA_INITIALLY_ON "bmi;cci;ofi;sm")
+include (umbrella/mercury)
-set (MERCURY_NALIST bmi cci ofi sm) include (umbrella/mercury) include (umbrella/mercury-runner)
+include (umbrella/mercury-runner)
 ```